pkro/Java-Masterclass/readme.md

   - argument list
   - arrow token
   - body

+- [method references](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) can be used to make it even more to the point (single argument is implied):

+      // these all have the same result myList.forEach(String s -> s.toUpperCase());
+      myList.forEach(s -> s.toUpperCase());
+      myList.forEach(String::toUpperCase);

 When the compiler sees a Lambda expression in the above example, what does it do?

 - It knows that one of the Thread constructors accepts a Runnable as a parameter
 - it knows Runnable interface has only one method
 - this way, it can match the body of the Lambda to the body of the only method of the interface that has to be implemented

-because of this, Lambda expressions can only be used with interfaces that contain only one method.
+Because of this, Lambda expressions can only be used with functional interfaces.

+- An interface with only single abstract method is called functional interface(or Single Abstract method interface), for example: Runnable, callable, ActionListener etc. Exceptions are functional interfaces such as [Comparator<T>](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html), even though they have multiple methods (here: `compareTo`and `equals`).
+- We can use a Lambda here because `equals` always has a default implementation inherited from `Object`, so the only other method `compareTo` is unambigeous.
+Here, also the parameter types can be inferred by the compiler (`Employee`)

+      // Comparator using an anonymous class
+      Collections.sort(employees, new Comparator<Employee>() {
+        @Override
+        public int compare(Employee employee1, Employee employee2) {
+          return employee1.getName().compareTo(employee2.getName());
+        }
+      });

+      // as a Lambda, overriding compareTo:
+      Collections.sort(employees, (employee1, employee2)->employee1.getName().compareTo(employee2.getName()));

 - IntelliJ shows which method is overridden when clicking on the gutter icon beside the line number; If it's not shown, search "gutter" in project settings and enable lambda there (seems to be disabled by default)
-- like in JS, if there are mutliple statements in the lambda's body, use curly braces:
+- like in JS, if there are multiple statements in the lambda's body, use curly braces:

       new Thread(() -> {
         System.out.println("Printing from multiline lambda runnable");